 By Andrew Harris

-Andrew Harris is a special needs teacher at the Comsewogue High School.
+Andrew Harris is a teacher in the Comsewogue School District.